12/4/2023 closing day!

 11/9 we are under contract

-We did one showing after another to the point where we couldn’t get any packing done.
+For 2 weeks, we did one showing after another to the point where we couldn’t get any packing done.
 We were concentrating all of our efforts in staging/showing the house and getting the dogs out.
 Just about everyone that came through said it was too small for what they wanted.
 But everyone loved the kitchen!
 We knew if we didnt get an offer soon we would need to do a large mortgage on the new house…so I was trying to get used to the idea and find some good in it…like the pod could stay until we move, we could take our time getting out and I wouldnt have to move all of the outside stuff to Paul and Katt’s.

 So we decided to go treat ourselves to a nice dinner.

 This is when we got the call that we will be getting an offer tonight.
 The offer came in with a letter…it said ALL the right things!
+We can move things fast so that we can do the settlement on Dec 4

 The sign is in the yard…